What are the Hidden Costs of Offshore Manufacturing?

 Are your offshore facilitates really less expensive?
 It all depends on how you are calculating your Total Cost of Ownership (TCO).
 Your TCO calculation should include all the hidden offshore manufacturing costs your new strategy will experience over the life of the project.
+What are the hidden costs of offshore manufacturing?

 The first hidden offshore manufacturing costs have to deal with inventory.
 Extra inventory needed while you wait for your restocking order that is in transit from your chosen low-wage manufacturer.
 Remember, it is travelling slowly over the ocean, a long distance away.
 Inventory carrying costs are expensive.

-“Safety stock” is extra inventory that protects you from supply chain interruptions (supplier waste) caused by a host of unknown transit risks (pirates, weather, port delays, power disruptions, etc).
+“Safety stock” is extra inventory that protects you from supply chain interruptions (supplier waste) caused by a host of unknown transit risks (pirates, weather, port delays, power disruptions, etc.).
 Safety stock is used to offset your forecasting error and it is expensive.

 Unplanned expediting costs (overnight, overseas delivery) of critical parts that will definitely happen, but will not be proposed in the initial cost justification for going overseas.
 Overnight shipping from the other side of the world is expensive.